 Decades of evidence indicates that there is nothing better for a mother and her baby’s well-being than exclusive breastfeeding.
 But for several reasons, many parents make other choices, especially in struggling communities around the world.
 Global Volunteers promotes breastfeeding through the Reaching Children’s Potential (RCP) Program in the Ukwega Ward of Tanzania as a way to optimize a newborn’s health.
 The lessons from RCP workshops to promote breastfeeding are summarized here in 10 facts.
+This is the first post in a series about the areas of child development that Global Volunteers works on in struggling communities worldwide.

 Exclusive breastfeeding, according to the World Health Organization, is giving no other food or drink besides breast milk (from the mother or a wet nurse) to a baby for at least the first six months of life.
 Exclusive breastfeeding may sound like common sense, but the difficulty and discomfort that breastfeeding may cause for mothers (especially at the beginning), combined with a growing availability and publicity of infant formulas, discourages some mothers from exclusive breastfeeding.
 This is particularly true in communities where the benefits of breastfeeding may have not been sufficiently explained.